marcosrachid/java8_oca_study/README.md

 A char instance variable is always initialized with '' value.

 A boolean instance variable is always initialized with false value.

+a package import with "*" is not recursive, it means the import with * will import all classes from the specified package and not the subsequent package folders.

+Inheritance is important due developers can minimize code duplicity.

+All methods in java are pass-by-value which means that the value passed as argument on a method won't change its value.
+But an object atributes can be changed like arrays and Collections.

+static member are related directly to the class and not to the instance, but it can be accessed from instance.

+A static method cannot access instance variables, but instance methods can access static variables.

+## Working With Java Data Types

 Possible numeric types declaration: